 US refinery inputs

-In its weekly report on October 28, 2015, the EIA[1.
-U.S. Energy Information Administration] reported that US crude oil refinery inputs averaged ~15.6 MMbpd (million barrels per day) during the week ended October 23, 2015.
-This was a rise of 271,000 bpd (barrels per day) compared to the prior week’s average.
+In its weekly report on November 4, 2015, the EIA (U.S. Energy Information Administration) reported that US crude oil refinery inputs averaged more than 15.6 MMbpd (million barrels per day) during the week ended October 30, 2015.
+This was a rise of 21,000 bpd (barrels per day) compared to the prior week’s average.

-However, the four-week average fell ~0.6% week-over-week.
+The four-week average rose ~0.6% week-over-week.
 Looking at four-week averages gives you a broader view of what is otherwise a volatile number week-over-week.

 What this means